Why I Kicked My Keurig to the Curb

 The Lid is Polyethylene Coated Foil

-Dr. Stephanie Seneff, PhD, recently gave a talk, “How aluminum and glyphosate (Roundup) collaborate to cause anxiety, depression, autism and celiac disease” you can still get MP3s and transcripts if you are interested.
+MIT Scientist, Dr. Stephanie Seneff, PhD, has given a talk, “How aluminum and glyphosate (Roundup) collaborate to cause anxiety, depression, autism and celiac disease.”

 One Keurig K cup user complained of nausea, fatigue, dizziness and vomiting.
 “This all started when my work got a Keurig machine and I started drinking their tea regularly.”